smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 - Worm
 - Cupid (takes 1 second to appear)
 - Minstrel
-- Pan (if you haven't seen him within the past 2 minutes)
+- Pan (if you've not yet seen him or it has been at least 20 seconds since he last spawned on screen)
 - Ogre
 - Ogress (not random, but you can cycle to make her disappear quickly)
 - Lord Ghost (takes several seconds to appear)